Nico15037/fancy-discord-github-commits/README.md

 if you need help or have improvements, hmu at `isosaltset` on discord

+TL;DR:
+make a discord webhook for the channel you want updates in copy the `.github/workflow` folder into the root folder of your repo anything that says "secret" make a github secret for finished 2easy youwin

 4 steps - discord, github.com, making the embed, and the workflow file